 Always store roasted garlic in the refrigerator.
 You can keep the cloves in the bulb casing and remove them as needed for recipes, or you can remove the cloves from the start and store them separately.
 It should stay in the fridge for around 10 days to two weeks.

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!

 How to Roast Garlic

 - 1 head of garlic

-- Heat oven to 400°F. Remove the outer layers of the garlic skin, leaving just the innermost layer on.
+- Heat oven to 400°F. Remove all but the innermost layer of the garlic skin from the bulb.

-- Slowly drizzle olive oil over top of the bulb, ensuring that the oil covers the entire cut surface and drips down in the nooks and crannies in between the cloves.
+- Slowly drizzle olive oil over top of the bulb, ensuring that the oil covers the entire cut surface and drips down in the nooks and crannies between the cloves.

 - Wrap the bulb in the foil and place on a baking dish.
 Roast for 40 minutes, or until the cloves are a deep golden-brown and a tester inserted into the middle of the centermost clove can be easily inserted and removed.
 The roasted garlic is ready to use in recipes right when it's done, though it helps to allow it to cool slightly in order to be handled.

 - You can place the foil-wrapped garlic packet directly onto an oven rack set in the middle of the oven to roast instead of on top of a baking dish.
 If going that route, I recommend using heavy-duty foil or doubling up on the foil to ensure it doesn't rip and drip in the oven.